You are listening to the Sean Hannity Radio Show Podcast.

 I don't know what it is.

-And the best case scenario is that you never access the healthcare system.
+And the best case scenario is that you never access the health care system.

-And and that that's a separate story.
+And that's a separate story.

-But you know, what's missing in all of this for me are things that I think an opportunity here where Republicans could have been innovative.
+But, you know, what's missing in all of this for me are things that I think an opportunity here where Republicans could have been innovative.

 They could have created new paradigms.

-You walk out of the doctor's office with your prescription and they take care of everything, and then you couple it with a catastrophic plan that is only designed with a low premium to pay if God forbid you get a get cancer, have a heart attack, or have a bad accident, which is the perfect plan for young people.
+And then you couple it with a catastrophic plan that is only designed with a low premium to pay if, God forbid, you get cancer, have a heart attack, or have a bad accident, which is the perfect plan for young people.

 The executive order will allow cooperatives like Josh Umbers to be emerging around the country, and then hopefully you can get the catastrophic care.

-By the way, catastrophic care is illegal under Obamacare because that whole plan was designed that young and healthy people that they buy plans they never need and never would access, and they were forced to, and then they would they would be funding the sick and the elderly and the uninsured and the disabled, and it becomes one big Ponzi scheme where they're buying insurance that then well now catastrophic plans will be available for young people.
+By the way, catastrophic care is illegal under Obamacare because that whole plan was designed that young and healthy people that they buy plans they never need and never would access, and they were forced to, and then they would be funding the sick and the elderly and the uninsured and the disabled.

 And it's ideal for a young person.

-You get one check up a year, and God forbid, God forbid happens, you're covered.
+You get one checkup a year, and God forbid, God forbid, happens, you're covered.

 That's what insurance is supposed to do.

-So it's not that, oh, I stub my toe, let me go to my doctor, take my pay my $10 copay, complain about the $10 and walk out with a band-aid on your foot.
+Let me go to my doctor, pay my $10 copay, complain about the $10, and walk out with a band-aid on your foot.

 And some people go to the doctor that way.